peteshand/xml-2-typed-object/README.md

 xml-2-typed-object
 ==================

-XML2VO.as is an as3 utility to parse xml into a type object
+XML2VO.as is an as3 utility to parse xml into typed as3 objects

 The following is an example of how to use XML2VO.as util to quickly map data from xml into a typed object.